About the Project

 PROJECT COMPONENTS

-- Oral History Interviews: Capturing personal stories from Black families who lived through struggles.
+- Oral History Interviews: Captured personal stories from Black families who lived through these struggles.

-- Story-Gathering Events: Informal community sessions to collect additional narratives.
+- Story-Gathering Events: Informal community sessions were held to collect additional narratives.

-- Community Quilt: A community-based quilt project will be a central feature of the project, representing the collective memory, creativity, and resilience of the community.
+- Community Quilt: The community-based quilt project, the Quilting Justice Monument, served as a central feature of the project, representing the collective memory, creativity, and resilience of the community.

-- Traveling Exhibit: The quilt, accompanying interpretive materials explaining the meaning behind each quilt block, and a panel explaining the background of the 1947 lawsuit will travel around the New River Valley, Wytheville, and Galax from June through October 2025.
+- Traveling Exhibit: The quilt, along with accompanying interpretive materials explaining the meaning behind each quilt block and a panel detailing the background of the 1947 lawsuit, traveled throughout the New River Valley, Wytheville, and Galax from June through October 2025.
+The quilt remains available for loan for public viewing.

-- Digital Exhibit: A digital exhibit showcasing an interactive digitized quilt with multimedia components, a documentary about the 23/54 project, tools for other communities, and oral history interview clips will be available online as well as on an interactive touchscreen at the Calfee Center.
+- Digital Exhibit: A digital exhibit showcasing an interactive digitized quilt with multimedia components, a documentary about the 23/54 Project, tools for other communities, and oral history interview clips was made available online.
+The exhibit is planned to be available on an interactive touchscreen at the Calfee Center by December 2026.

-- Resources for Communities: Project leaders are documenting this process in order to develop tools that will help other communities to document their own histories and struggles.
-Community partners in Wytheville, Galax, and Christiansburg will also work with the 23/54 team to develop programs utilizing the traveling exhibit that will contribute to their own organizations’ and communities’ missions during the summer of 2025.
+- Resources for Communities: Project leaders documented this process in order to develop tools to help other communities preserve and share their own histories and struggles.
+Community partners in Wytheville, Galax, and Christiansburg also worked with the 23/54 team to develop programs utilizing the traveling exhibit, contributing to their organizations’ and communities’ missions during the summer of 2025.

-- Fellowship Program: A paid team of researchers representing the local community as well as university students are gaining valuable research and community organizing skills while contributing to the research and community building aspects of this project.
+- Fellowship Program: A paid team of researchers representing the local community, along with university students, gained valuable research and community organizing skills while contributing to the research and community-building aspects of the project.

 The Advisory Board

-The 23/54 Project Advisory Board is providing direction to the 23/54 project team as it navigates this important project.
-The board consists of individuals and representatives of organizations with a connection to the history of African American struggles for equality in the Appalachian Mountains as well as cultural institutions providing technical assistance to the project:
+The 23/54 Project Advisory Board provided direction to the 23/54 project team as it navigated this important project.
+The board consisted of individuals and representatives of organizations with connections to the history of African American struggles for equality in the Appalachian Mountains, as well as cultural institutions that provided technical assistance to the project:

 - Descendants of the twenty-three families who were part of the 1947 lawsuit,